TheInstituteOfCode/samisfierce/_posts/2018-04-20-fave-travel-quotes.md

 ---
 layout: post
-title: Wanderlusty Worthy Travel Quotes
+title: Wanderlust Worthy Travel Quotes
-date: 2018-04-15 06:44:03 +0800
+date: 2018-04-22 08:44:03 +0800
 categories: travel life
 image:
 - /images/blogposts/20171209/favetravelquotes.jpg
 excerpt:
   Because thinking of insta captions is hard and we all need more wanderlust in our lives.
 comments: true
 ---